Little-Town-Labs/website/.ruru/memory-bank/systemPatterns.md

 ## Critical Implementation Paths

-*   **FlyteCode Core Framework:** The stability and flexibility of the FlyteCode agent framework are critical as it underpins other services.
+*   **AeroCode Core Framework:** The stability and flexibility of the AeroCode agent framework are critical as it underpins other services.
 *   **HomeschoolingMinds Compliance Engine:** Ensuring accuracy and up-to-date compliance logic for target states.
 *   **Data Analytics Consultancy - First Client Onboarding:** Successfully implementing the end-to-end data pipeline (Snowflake, dbt, Power BI) with AI assistance for an initial client will be a critical validation point.
 *   **Secure and Efficient Data Handling:** Across all products, particularly for sensitive educational data (HomeschoolingMinds) and enterprise client data (Consultancy).